- Introduction: The Role of Language and Culture in Mathematical Cognition and Development

 13. Linguistic and Cultural Processes in Elementary Mathematics: Studies from a Remote Papua New Guinea Community

-The fourth volume in the Mathematical and Cognition and Learning series focuses on the role of linguistic and cultural factors in math cognition and development.
-It covers a wide range of topics, including: analogical mapping in numerical development, arithmetic fact retrieval in the bilingual brain, cross-cultural comparisons of mathematics achievement, the shaping of numerical processing by number word construction as contrasted with reading direction, the influence of Head Start programs on the learning on symbolic numerical skills in preschool dual-language learners, mathematical skills of children with specific language impairments, the role of culture and language in creating associations between number and space, electrophysiological studies of linguistic traces in core knowledge at the neural level, and how studying an indigenous body counting system can reveal the interplay between cultural and linguistic processes in children’s mathematical development.
+Language and Culture in Mathematical Cognition, Fourth Edition focuses on the role of linguistic and cultural factors in math cognition and development.
+It covers a wide range of topics, including analogical mapping in numerical development, arithmetic fact retrieval in the bilingual brain, cross-cultural comparisons of mathematics achievement, the shaping of numerical processing by number word construction, the influence of Head Start programs, the mathematical skills of children with specific language impairments, the role of culture and language in creating associations between number and space, and electrophysiological studies of linguistic traces in core knowledge at the neural level.

 - Covers the full complement of research in mathematical thinking and learning